bright/bright.github.io/_posts/2014-11-04-android-listview-with-sections.md

 That's all.

-The implementation of ListViewWithSectionsAdapter you can find on github: [ListViewWithSectionsAdapter for android ListView](https://gist.github.com/danielmakurat/2ed33ef7a3d1100149ef)
+The implementation of ListViewWithSectionsAdapter you can find on github: [ListViewWithSectionsAdapter for Android ListView](https://gist.github.com/danielmakurat/2ed33ef7a3d1100149ef)